opn-city/resources/tutorials/gcal.md

 ## 3. Add the created email to Opn

-Now:
+Current:

-To invite a specific group, please let us know the googgle group email and we wll add it to the template so this goup will automatically be invited.
+- To invite a specific group, please let us know the googgle group email and we wll add it to the template so this goup will automatically be invited.

-(Later this will be automatic:)
+Later:

 1. Go back to the export settings menu and add the relevant e-mail.
 2. You're done.
 All members of the specific group will be invited to the event and can confirm their attendance.

-## Additional Options: Attenddees and different calendars

-4. By tapping the settings button you can customize further your synchronization;
-    - add emails to be invited
-    - set a separate calendar

 ## Additional Options: Attenddees and different calendars